-This Blueberry Buttermilk Coffee Cake makes for a delicious treat for those slow weekends.
-This recipe freezes well.
+This Blueberry Buttermilk Cake makes for a delicious treat on slow weekends.
+And it freezes well.
 For individual servings, simply let the cake cool completely, slice and then wrap each piece well with plastic wrap.
 Allow to thaw on your benchtop or pop them into the microwave for a few seconds for immediate domestic goddess status.

 Time: One hour